 5-6 spring roll pastry or rice paper wrapper

-Place around 2 tbsp of the filling in one corner of the wrapper.
+Place a scoop of filling in one corner of the wrapper.
 Fold the bottom corner of the wrapper up and over the filling, pressing in firmly to remove any air pockets.
 Keep rolling up to the centre of the wrapper.

 Rub water over the top edges of the wrapper, then fold in the left and right sides and keep rolling up tightly.

 Heat the canola oil in the wok over a medium heat, ready to deep fry.
 Slide each spring roll into the wok slowly to avoid splashing.
-Deep fry until golden brown.
+Deep fry until golden brown, around 4-6 minutes.

 4 cups canola oil